JCAguilera/WhatsappTray-Shortcut-Fix/README.md

 Script that fixes the shortcut problem with WhatsappTray when downloading Whatsapp from Microsoft Store.

 # How to Intall
+Important: You need to install Node.js and NPM first.

 1. Download or clone this repo.
 2. Double click `install.bat`.